 In my book, inviting parties to consider what would help them bring their best listening, thinking, and problem-solving to the table is a different experience than the typical mediation ground rules described above.

-I have occasionally invited conversation about group norms, usually if I’m solo mediating with a large group of people, as a way to step into the mediation thoughtfully.
+I have very occasionally invited conversation about group norms when working with a large group of people who will continue to work together, as a way to step into the conversation thoughtfully.

 Ultimately, it is this question I ask myself as I prepare my opening strategy and consider how to help my parties bring their best possible self to the conversation: What does this particular situation with these particular parties merit that I do?